Mean-Field Neural ODEs via Relaxed Optimal Control: Abstract

 \section{Abstract}

-We develop a framework for the analysis of deep neural networks and neural ODE models that are trained with stochastic gradient algorithms.
-We do that by identifying the connections between high-dimensional data-driven control problems, deep learning and theory of statistical sampling.
-In particular, we derive and study a mean-field (over-damped) Langevin algorithm for solving relaxed data-driven control problems.

-A key step in the analysis is to derive Pontryagin's optimality principle for data-driven relaxed control problems.
-Subsequently, we study uniform-in-time propagation of chaos of time-discretised Mean-Field (overdamped) Langevin dynamics.
+We develop a framework for the analysis of Bayesian neural ODE models that are trained with stochastic gradient algorithms.
+We do that by identifying the connections between control theory, deep learning and theory of statistical sampling.
+We derive Pontryagin's optimality principle and study the corresponding gradient flow in the form of Mean-Field Langevin dynamics (MFLD) for solving relaxed data-driven control problems.
+Subsequently, we study uniform-in-time propagation of chaos of time-discretised MFLD.
 We derive explicit convergence rate in terms of the learning rate, the number of particles/model parameters and the number of iterations of the gradient algorithm.
-In addition, we study the error arising when using a finite training data set and thus provide quantitive bounds on the generalisation error.
+In addition, we study the error arising when using a finite training data set and thus provide quantitative bounds on the generalisation error.
 Crucially, the obtained rates are dimension-independent.
-This is possible by exploiting the regularity of the model with respect to the measure over the parameter space (relaxed control).
+This is possible by exploiting the regularity of the model with respect to the measure over the parameter space.